About the MMUF Program

 Message from the Coordinator

 The Mellon Mays Undergraduate Fellowship (MMUF) Program is funded by the Andrew W. Mellon Foundation.
-It is one of the most distinguished national/international honors programs, with a fifteen-year history at Emory University.
+It is one of the most distinguished national/international honors programs, with a seventeen-year history at Emory University.
 The Program's fundamental objective is to increase the number of underrepresented minority students (and others with a demonstrated commitment to eradicating racial disparities) who will pursue a PhD degree in Mellon-approved fields in the arts and sciences.
 The Program seeks to reduce over time the serious under-representation of individuals from certain minority groups on the faculties of American and South African colleges and universities, as well as to address the attendant educational consequences of these disparities.
 The MMUF Program aims to achieve its mission by identifying and supporting students of great promise and helping them to become scholars of the highest distinction.

 On behalf of Emory University’s entire Mellon Mays Undergraduate Fellowship (MMUF) Program staff, it is my pleasure to welcome you to the website for the Mellon Mays Undergraduate Fellowship Program at Emory University.
 If you are a student visiting for the first time, we appreciate your interest in our program and welcome any questions or suggestions you might have.
 We have established the website to provide easy access to information and forms that will address some of the most frequently asked questions about the MMUF Program and application process.
 If you are an Emory College MMUF alumna/us, we extend a special greeting and invite you to frequent our website, which will feature the academic and professional experiences of current and past MMUF fellows and provide important information, forms and links to national sources of support for MMUF fellows.